jamesjose03/github-action-s3-upload/README.md

 ```

 The above workflow file is run on each push to the git repo.
-Replace the `TO_UPLOAD` with the name of the file or folder to upload.

 ### Create Github secrets for the following:
 	- AWS_REGION: The AWS region of your s3 bucket